lgw2/lgw2.github.io/_teaching/csci112-fall-2023/classwork/classwork2.md

 ## Outside resources

-On this assignment, there are NO RESTRICTIONS on the use of outside resources for help in any way, including AI tools like ChatGPT.
+On this assignment, there are no restrictions on the use of outside resources for help in any way, including use of AI tools like ChatGPT.

 ## Learning outcomes
 * Be able to `ssh` into the course server and use basic Linux commands to